XSigmaAnalyitix/XSigma/Docs/KINETO_ARCHITECTURE_SUMMARY.md

 ## What is Kineto?

-**Kineto** is PyTorch's high-performance profiling library that captures detailed execution traces of CPU and GPU operations.
+**Kineto** is XSigma's high-performance profiling library that captures detailed execution traces of CPU and GPU operations.
 XSigma integrates Kineto to provide comprehensive performance profiling capabilities.

 ---